+In the agro-ecological, institutional and socioeconomic context of the GLTFCA, this study was part of the Promoting Sustainable Livelihoods in TFCAs (ProSuLi) development project and used an inclusive and participatory approach to identify demand-driven LPS interventions in a communal area in South-east Zimbabwe belonging to the Great Limpopo TFCA.
+The objective was to co-design with local stakeholders a prioritization of livestock interventions adapted to the local context.
 This study is rooted in post-normal sciences and action research, re-instating the scientist in the social field and promoting the concerns of people in the transition to action (Funtowicz & Ravetz, 1993).
-Our hypothesis was that by enabling local farmers to coproduce interventions and their outputs, those would: i) differ from top-down interventions promoted by the state or other external organisations; ii) result in more empowerment and appropriation by local stakeholders of the interventions; iii) result in more locally-relevant interventions.
-These hypotheses were not tested in this article but it contributed to the co-design of an intervention and provides a methodology that is replicable and to the benefit of local stakeholders.
-In the agro-ecological, institutional and socioeconomic context described, this study was part of the Promoting Sustainable Livelihoods in TFCAs (ProSuLi) development project and used an inclusive and participatory approach to identify demand-driven LPS interventions in a communal area in South-east Zimbabwe belonging to the Great Limpopo TFCA.
+Our assumption was that by enabling local farmers to coproduce interventions and their outputs, those would: i) differ from top-down interventions promoted by the state or other external organisations; ii) result in more empowerment and appropriation by local stakeholders of the interventions; iii) result in more locally-relevant interventions.
+These assumptions were not tested in this article but it contributed to the co-design of an intervention and provides a methodology that is replicable and to the benefit of local stakeholders.

 Material and methods